BMC-CS-340/BMC-CS-340.github.io/policies.md

 Students needing academic accommodations for a disability must first register with Access Services.
 Students can call 610-526-7516 to make an appointment with the Director of Access Services, Deb Alder, or email her at [dalder@brynmawr.edu](mailto:dalder@brynmawr.edu) to begin this confidential process.
 Once registered, students should schedule an appointment with the professor as early in the semester as possible to share the verification form and make appropriate arrangements.
 Please note that accommodations are not retroactive and require advance notice to implement.
 More information can be obtained at the Access Services website: [http://www.brynmawr.edu/access-services/](http://www.brynmawr.edu/access-services/).

-### Covid & Sick Policy
+### Sick Policy

-Lectures and labs will have a mask-friendly policy.
 All are welcome to wear a mask if they so wish, but no one is mandated to wear a mask.

 If you are symptomatic (coughing, sore throat, or running nose), please stay at home.
 Lectures will be recorded so they can be watched later.
 Missed lab activities will be able to be made up on your own.